 For more inspiration, listen to my brilliant conversation with May May Graves on The Drag Show Podcast on developing and finding your brand of glam & drag!

 Movies, TV, videos, YouTube, documentaries, shows, saturate yourself in ALL styles of drag.
 Live it.
 Breathe it.
 Sell it.
 Here are a few of my favorites::

 6. Know the history of the art form

 Listen up future queens of America, this one is SUPER IMPORTANTE.
 And while i feel like this nugget of wisdom, should go without saying, so many people jump right in without understanding the roots of the art they are wanting to be a part of.

 Yes, drag is a lot of fun, but it’s also subversive.
 It is also more than just throwing on a wig, beating a mug, and sashaying out the door.
 Drag has a rich history rooted in social and political activism and it’s uber important to not blur that out — or ignore it.

 7. Create a name that needs no introduction

-Watch lots of tutorials — this is one of my FAVS.
-Attend make-up workshops and classes — Miss Fame has one as do a lot of queens.
+Watch lots of tutorials.
+Attend makeup workshops and classes — Miss Fame has one as do a lot of queens.
 And here’s a shameless plug: i do too!
 It’s called Drag Me Over and it’s a one-on-one online Skype session where we deep dive into all your personal drag mug needs, struggles, and problem areas.
-Email me here to find out more.
+Email me at email@example.com to find out more.

 Also, make sure you buy products that can double up to save money (always good when you’re first starting out!) — here’s a list of some of my favorite cruelty-free products!

-And listen to my drag mug conversation with the fabulous Venus Envy on The Drag Show Podcast here!
+And make sure to listen to my convo on finding your signature drag mug with the fabulous Venus Envy on The Drag Show Podcast below!